Welcome to Musandam, the most rugged, unique and beautiful part of the Arabian Peninsular

 The crossing posts for UAE and Oman at Al Darah are immediately next to each other so its a popular spot for tourists in Dubai and the UAE to do ‘border runs’ (extending their 30 day tourist visas) as you need only stop once and walk between the 4 entry and exit offices; those visitors making the trip all the way to Khasab who are not GCC citizens will need to make two stops each way.

-We gave a fairly detailed account on what to expect crossing into Oman in this post if you are crossing into Oman at another border crossing so you can know what to expect.
-Most importantly note these things in crossing the UAE-Oman border;
+We have a fairly detailed account on what to expect crossing into Oman in this post if you are crossing into Oman at another border crossing so you can know what to expect.
+Most importantly note these things in crossing the UAE-Oman border (at November 2017);

-- Currently (November 2017), the Oman entrance fees are 5OR for GCC residents or 20OR for a 30 day tourist visa (the 10-day visa no longer exists)
+- The Oman entrance fees are 5OR for GCC residents or 20OR for a 30-day tourist visa (the 10-day visa no longer exists) UPDATE APRIL 2018 – you can now apply for your Oman e-visa in advance.

 - Leaving the UAE you will pay a 30AED per person exit fee (normally included in airline tickets)